complete-dope/codex/content/posts/Github-and-Node-Modules.md

 `git status -sb` : helps to find the remote branch

-`git config pull.rebase false`: makes the default git behaviour as pull and merge `git config pull.rebase true `: pulls the latest commits to the branch and add your commits on top of that
+`git config pull.rebase false`: makes the default git behaviour as pull and merge (your commit history is not maintained in this)
+`git config pull.rebase true `: pulls the latest commits to the branch and add your commits on top of that

 ```